Measure of Morality: A Mathematical Theory of Egalitarian Ethics: Egalitarianism within SWF Framework

 Temkin's classification of inequality measures offers heuristic arguments that help us approach the problem of inequality-measurement \cite{Temkin1993}.
 According to his proposal, we can approach the complexity of inequality by identifying \emph{complaints}.
 The severity of inequality is determined by both the number of people who have complaints about inequality and the magnitude of their complaints.

-Three ways of aggregate principle determine who have complaint, each of which could be combined with three other object of complaints like best-off level to determine the size of each term in aggregate complaints.
+Three aggregate principles determine who has a complaint, each of which can be combined with three different objects of complaint (such as the best-off level) to determine the size of each term in aggregate complaints.
 1.Maximin Principle (Maximin): Focuses exclusively on the worst-off individual.
-2.Additive Principle (AP): Aggregates everyone's complaints equally, treating all complaints as of equal significance in the assessment of inequality.
+2.Additive Principle (AP): Aggregates everyone's complaints equally, treating all complaints as having equal significance in the assessment of inequality.
 3. Weighted Additive Principle (WAP): Differentiates the significance of complaints by assigning different weights to individuals' complaints in the final aggregation.

-The size of complaints would be determined by people have complaints and the objects of their complaints: 1.
+The size of complaints would be determined by the people who have complaints and the objects of those complaints: 1.
 Relative to the best-off individual: The complaint size is measured based on how far an individual's utility deviates from that of the best-off individual.
 2.Relative to the average individual: The complaint is measured based on the difference between an individual's utility and the average utility in the distribution.
 3. Relative to all better-off individuals: The complaint is measured in relation to the utilities of all individuals who are better-off than the person in question.

 Although Temkin suggests that the reasoning and calculations underlying these rankings are ``fairly straightforward but tedious''.
 Concerns arise about the methodology of enumerating inequality-measures by philosophical rationales.
 First, It is unclear whether 'additive aggregation relative to better-off individuals' can be meaningfully distinguished from 'additive aggregation relative to the average.
 Second, we are uncertain whether the reasoning covers all interesting distinctions among the space of functions.
-This issue is particularly salient given formal concepts like ordering have already appeared in the initial theorization.
-To summarize, Temkin’s principle of aggregate complaints offers a valuable heuristic framework, but its reliance on informal classifications lacks the rigor needed for a coherent theory that align with our objective.
+This issue is particularly salient given that formal concepts such as ordering have already appeared in the initial theorization.
+To summarize, Temkin’s principle of aggregate complaints offers a valuable heuristic framework, but its reliance on informal classifications lacks the rigor needed for a coherent theory that aligns with our objective.